mxcl/PromiseKit/Documentation/FAQ.md

 hundreds.
 PromiseKit supplies a few utilities to help with specific scenarios, but because it's trivial to write your own chain elements, there's no need for all this extra code in the library.

 * PromiseKit dispatches the execution of every block.
-RxSwift might or might not.
+RxSwift dispatches only when told to do so.
 Moreover, the current dispatching state is an attribute of the chain, not the specific block, as it is in PromiseKit.
 The RxSwift system is more powerful but more complex.
 PromiseKit is simple, predictable, and safe.

 * In PromiseKit, both sides of a branched chain refer back to their shared common ancestors.
-In RxSwift, branching normally creates a duplicate parallel chain that reruns the code at the head of the chain.
-Except when it doesn't.
+In RxSwift, branching normally creates a duplicate parallel chain that reruns the code at the head of the chain...except when it doesn't.
 The rules for determining what will actually happen are complex, and given a chain created by another chunk of code, you can't really tell what the behavior will be.

 * Because RxSwift chains don't necessarily terminate on their own, RxSwift needs you to take on some